Legacy of Success

 As you make the transition from high school to college, you will find that the standards and deadlines in Honors are a bit more stringent than what you may be used to.
 I believe you are up for the challenge, but it will take some adjustment and a conscious commitment to dotting every i and crossing every t.

 There are no shortcuts in genuine learning.
+One of the most valuable skills you can develop here is delayed gratification: the patience to wrestle with a difficult passage until it makes sense, the discipline to keep refining a draft until it says exactly what you mean, and the confidence to trust your own reasoning before turning to anyone—or anything—else for answers.
 This is why—even under the best of circumstances—the Legacy seminar is a rite of passage for Honors students.
-You need more practice in giving the level of attention to detail needed for success at the college level.
+You need practice in giving the level of attention to detail needed for success at the college level, and you will get it in this class.
 Indeed, past students have reported that Legacy of Success is one of the most challenging courses they take at UNM—but that the effort is worth it in the long run.
 For example, compared with English classes you may have taken in high school, this course will ask you to work much more closely with textual evidence to build nuanced, precise arguments without any fluff or filler, and so this class will demand the same attention you would devote to other classes where the skills, concepts, and materials are entirely new.

 I am committed to helping you get up to speed in our brief time together.
 The assignments in this class are intended to push you to grow and to think in new ways, and are graded more carefully than you have likely experienced in the past—meaning that you will need to cultivate some new skills in order to get the most out of Legacy of Success.
 I will show you how to meet the high standards in Honors with examples in seminar, with many handouts and guides, and with highly individualized feedback.
 I have developed these materials for your benefit, and I believe you will find that taking the time to understand my advice will help you succeed in this class—and in your future classes in Honors and in other disciplines, as well as in your life after graduation.

-In our effort to avoid spewing BS, we will practice thinking like historians and anthropologists—in discussion as in your papers in this class, you should avoid writing about how a fictional character made you “feel” or what alternative explanation for an author’s literary choices you might come up with—your primary task is to follow the evidence to see where it leads and express your interpretation as precisely and coherently as possible.
-I am interested in seeing your original interpretations of historical works this fall.
-Your arguments don’t have to be unique, but you will need to put in the time to make sure that they are entirely yours.
+In our effort to avoid spewing BS, we will practice thinking like historians and anthropologists—in discussion as in your papers in this class, you should avoid writing about how a fictional character made you “feel” or what alternative explanation for an author’s literary choices you might come up with—your primary task is to follow the evidence to see where it leads and to express your interpretation as precisely and coherently as possible.
+I say a lot more about this in my Guide to Writing.
+Your arguments don’t have to be unique, but they must be entirely your own.

 Although the literature on our syllabus is sublime, some of it is quite difficult to understand at first.
 Rather than relying on summaries and other peoples’ interpretations—which may be inaccurate or may cloud your analysis of the course readings—you should read slowly and with a dictionary, taking notes and coming to class with questions you were unable to answer on your own.
-There are no shortcuts.
 It is normal to be a little confused at times.
 That is part of the process.
-It is worth investing your time in this class so that your future classes will be easier.

 YOUR GRADE